 Pelvic Prolapse Specialist in St Petersburg FL

 Nearly 200,000 pelvic reconstruction surgeries occur every year to relieve symptoms like urinary incontinence and painful sex due to a pelvic floor disorder.
-At her practice in St. Petersburg, Florida, Dr. Meena Jain offers minimally invasive laparoscopic and robot-assisted pelvic reconstruction surgeries to strengthen pelvic muscles and improve your quality of life.
+Dr. Meena Jain offers minimally invasive laparoscopic and robot-assisted pelvic reconstruction surgeries to strengthen pelvic muscles and improve your quality of life.
 With over 25 years of experience in the St. Petersburg area and over 2000 robotic surgeries performed, Dr. Jain is an expert in the field.
 If you would like to schedule a consultation for pelvic reconstructive surgery at our gynecology office in St. Petersburg, FL, please call (727) 343-2568 or request an appointment online.
 Due to her expertise, many patients drive from Clearwater, Bradenton, and the Tampa Bay area for specialized treatment of pelvic organ prolapse.
 Don’t hesitate, call our office to schedule your consultation with Dr. Jain to discuss your symptoms and the treatment options available.

 What is pelvic organ prolapse?